 Hosting a giveaway with a brand.
-When you’re just starting out, offer to do a giveaway with an organization you believe in for free to boost your numbers with their products as the reward.
+When you’re just starting out, offer to do a giveaway with an company you believe in for free to boost your numbers, by using their products as the reward.

 Posting more often.
 The standard has changed with the introduction of Instagram Reels.
 Now It’s recommended to post 5 Reels a week, a couple static posts mixed in, story everyday, and engage with others daily.
 Even if it’s a quick share or repost of something you like, your followers want to hear from you!

-Using relevant hashtags for your industry and things that your followers would be interested in
+Using relevant keywords an hashtags for your industry and things that your followers would be interested in

 Joining forces with other influencers to promote each other or partner on a giveaway.
 Use the collaborator feature on posts!

 Replying to DMs and comments to build a connection to your followers